 The training model is particularly useful in simulating various space weather conditions, including solar events such as solar flares, Coronal Mass Ejections (CME), and Solar Energetic Particle (SEP) events.
 These simulations are essential for preparing astronauts to respond to potential radiation hazards caused by solar activity.
 The system can integrate with external forecasting and nowcasting tools, such as ESA’s Solar Energetic Particle (SEP) Advanced Warning System (SAWS) and the Advanced Solar Particle Events Casting System (ASPECS), to simulate the likelihood of radiation exposure in real-time.

-This simulator, combined with data from forecasting tools, provides a complete time profile of radiation levels and potential impacts on both the human body and onboard hardware.
+This simulator, combined with data from forecasting tools, provides a complete time profile of radiation levels and potential impacts on the human body and onboard hardware.
 These simulations not only enhance the realism of the training but also help in the dose assessment, offering insights into the radiobiological effects of space radiation.

 One of the key benefits of this training model is that it ensures participant safety, as no actual harmful radiation is involved.
 This allows for realistic and effective preparation for various radiation scenarios without putting astronauts’ health at risk.